#!/usr/binenv python

 dataset = get_dataset(filename)

-if datavar is not None:
+if varname is None and datavar is not None:

 if varname is None: